martincostello/browserstack-automate/README.md

 This repository contains a C# client library and a NuGet package for the [BrowserStack Automate](https://www.browserstack.com/automate) REST API.

+Features include:

+ * Querying the status of a BrowserStack Automate plan.
+ * Querying the available browsers.
+ * Querying builds.
+ * Querying projects.
+ * Querying sessions.
+ * Setting the status of a session.
+ * Regenerating the API access key.

 ## Installation

 ```batchfile